anna-parker/WISE-mut-freq-data-uploader/README.md

 python scripts/upload_data.py --data-folder {PATH} --config-file config.yaml --organism {ORGANISM}
 ```

-This script submits all data in the `data-folder` under the assumption this is all data from the same `organism`, i.e. `influenza` or `rsv`.
+All metadata from the same organism should be kept in the same `data-folder`, `organism`, can take values `influenza` or `rsv`.

-This script assumes that all data that you submit in the data-folder is from the same organism and that (date, location, reference) pairs are unique, even if they are split up among files.
+#### WARNING!!
+This script assumes that (date, location, reference) pairs are unique, even if they are split up among files - but it doesn't verify this!
 Please check that this is true before running this script.

-Note that for RSV `submissionId`s were duplicated across files, as all RSV-B sequences and RSV-A sequences were in both files, but each file only had the results of one assay.
-Thus, the empty duplications, i.e. RSV-B sequences in the RSV-A results file had to be removed before running the script.
+For example, for RSV `submissionId`s were duplicated across files.
+Each RSV-B and RSV-A sample was in both files, but each file only had mutations to one reference, i.e. only mutations from RSV-B or RSV-A. Thus, the empty duplications, i.e. RSV-B sequences in the RSV-A results file had to be removed before running the script.
 I did this using the commands:

 ```
 tsv-filter   --header --str-eq  2:RSV-A data/WISE-rsv/timeline_mutation_multiple_batches_EPI_ISL_412866.tsv > timeline_mutation_multiple_batches_EPI_ISL_412866_filtered.tsv